avoidwork/abaaso/README.md

 Listeners for all states must be set before the initial URI is retrieved.

+The abaaso namespace is aliased to the $, to allow for a nice short syntax:
+$.get("uri", successHandler)

 ## API Documention
 The API documentation is available at http://abaaso.com